No, this is not a club I have started. No way. This is not a brave dating practice. Read It’s Okay to Flirt. And Some Tips to Flirt Wisely.

 On the flipside sometimes what is best for you is to not fear your vulnerability and give that possibly worthy one a shot.
 If your discerner is active, your boundaries are set, and you are listening to your team, say yes to the coffee date.
 What the heck!
 A failed date does not define you.

 Remember also, don’t wink—a flutter of one eye may cause a tear in the other.
-That one may be my favorite but a rule about dandified cake eaters may make a future blog!
+That one may be my favorite but a rule about dandified cake eaters did make an article!

 (photo credit: http://www.oldcarmanualproject.com/archive/homepage/151112home.html, http://www.pointsincase.com/columns/men-inferior-gender)